DanielCNY/FGL-Benchmark-Study/README.md

 ### 1. Run a single simulation

-A single benchmark run is configured through pyproject.toml.
+Each run is configured through pyproject.toml.

-For example, this is where you set:
+This is where you set:

 - the algorithm
 - the dataset
 - the number of communication rounds
 - the number of clients
-- any other run-specific settings
+- any other simulation settings

 Once those settings are chosen, run:

 python run_test.py

-This produces the output for one simulation only.
+This produces the output for one simulation.

 ### 2. Build up a collection of simulations